Sustainable Futures is currently recruiting a new Theme Lead: Materials.

 Key responsibilities and activities:

-• Providing strategic direction to the theme and understanding the breadth of activities at UoM within that area:
+• Provide strategic direction to the theme and understand the breadth of activities at UoM within that area:

-o Identifying specific research and innovation communities and critical masses within the theme, and any gaps in research and innovation expertise.
+• Identifying specific research and innovation communities, critical mass of activity within the theme, and any gaps in research and innovation expertise.

 • Community building:

-• Reporting on recent activities to the Theme Leads meeting and the Management Board and coordinating the production of a short annual report on your community’s activity.
+• Report on recent activities to the Theme Leads meeting and the Management Board and coordinate the production of a short annual report on your community’s activity.

-• Representing SF internally and externally at conference, meetings, workshops, events, etc.
+• Represent SF internally and externally at conferences, meetings, workshops, events, etc.

-• Providing support to specific SF initiatives to extend the overall capacity of the platform, including but not limited to:
+• Provide support to specific SF initiatives to extend the overall capacity of the platform, including but not limited to:

 Time Allocation